Heavy Metal Voiceover Actor

 How to Compress a Heavy Metal Voice Over

 If the VCA compressor is the best of both worlds, that’s the solution, right?
 Or, maybe should one just dial in their Opto compressor to be faster or their FET compressor to be slower?
 What if I told you there was a third way of processing voice overs that used multiple compressors?
 That’s right!
 The answer is to first use an Opto compressor to smooth things out, and then use a FET compressor to punch up the good parts.
 Consonants will be punchy but not clicky, and vowels will be smooth but not flabby.
 And then you’ll have that Heavy Metal Voice Over sound.
+However, when using Serial Compression, you can also experiment with using the FET compressor first in your chain and then the Opto compressor second for a punchier, brighter sound.

 For my Opto compressor, I use either the Waves CLA-2A or the Universal Audio LA-2A.
 For the FET Compressor, I use either the JS 1175 Compressor that comes with REAPER or the Tokyo Dawn Labs Molotok Compressor.
 The Molotok isn’t a classic FET compressor emulation, but it does something very similar that I like to hear.
 And that’s what it’s all about.
 Don’t just use the stock compressor that comes with vocal strip compressors.
 Unleash a royal rumble of tag-teaming compressors to give your vocals that big-presence Heavy Metal Voice Over sound.
 If you are first off using good mic technique and have good acoustics in your recording space, you may find that after clever, tasteful compression, there is no need for EQ at all.